-It is a cyber-crime in which a target receives an Email, telephonic call, or a text SMS by someone who pretends to be a lawful organization or institute to lure the targets into providing essential data and sensitive information such as banking details, credit card, and debit card details, personal information, and various account passwords.
+It is a cyber-crime in which a target receives an Email, telephonic call, or a text SMS by someone who pretends to be a lawful organization or institute to lure the targets into providing essential data and sensitive information such as banking details, credit cards, and debit card details, personal information, and various account passwords.
 Then these details are used by the attacker to access the information-which can further result in financial loss, cyberbullying, cyber blackmailing, and identity theft.

 This cyber-attack is also known as eavesdropping, takes place when attackers insert themselves in between transactions of two-party.
 Once the attacker interrupts the traffic, they can rectify and steal information.
 On less secure public Wi-Fi, attackers can indulge themselves between a visitor device and the network through the same Wi-Fi connection.
-Without having an idea, the user passes all information through the attacker- after the malware reaches inside the device, the attacker can install the malicious software to steal all of the victim data.
+Without having an idea, the user passes all information through the attacker- after the malware reaches inside the device, the attacker can install malicious software to steal all of the victim's data.

 Structured Query Language Injection is a cyber-attack that takes place when the attackers insert the malicious coding inside the server that takes over the SQL and forces the system server to disclose the crucial information and data.
-SQL Injection destroys the database, and the attacker can modify or delete the data stored on the database, causing persistent changes to the application behavior or content.
+SQL Injection destroys the database, and the attacker can modify or delete the data stored in the database, causing persistent changes to the application behavior or content.

 It is the most damaging DNS attack.
 Domain Name Systems turns into a hacking weapon.
 DNS tunneling is a cyber-attack where the hacker or attacker encodes the information of other protocols or programs in DNS queries and responses.
-DNS tunneling generally holds data payloads-which can be added to an attacked DNS server and is used to control applications and remote servers.
+DNS tunnelling generally holds data payloads-which can be added to an attacked DNS server and is used to control applications and remote servers.

-Reasons Behind Cyber-Attacks
+Reasons Behind Cyber Attacks